 The Sun instead poses a photochemical hazard ("blue-light hazard"), not from momentary viewing but from prolonged staring (as during a partial eclipse) for minutes.
-The terrestrial radiance of the Sun when overhead is approximately $1.3 \times 10^7$ W m-2 sr-1; spectral weighting of the solar spectrum with the blue-light-hazard function B( $\lambda$ ) provides effective blue-light radiance values ranging from $4 \times 10^5$ to $1.8 \times 10^6$

-W m-2 sr-1, depending on solar elevation angle greater than 10° above the horizon.
+The terrestrial radiance of the Sun when overhead is approximately 1.3×10^7 W m-2 sr-1; spectral weighting of the solar spectrum with the blue-light hazard function B(λ) provides effective blue-light radiance values ranging from 4×10^5 to 1.8×10^6 W m-2 sr-1, depending on solar elevation angle greater than 10° above the horizon.

 The maximum staring durations that relate to these blue-light radiances from the ACGIH (2015) limits vary from only 0.6 second for solar zenith to 2.5 seconds for the Sun at 10° above the horizon with very clear sky conditions (Hietanen 1991, Okuno 2008).
-Of course, actual injuries will occur only at greater durations, since the exposure limits incorporate a large safety factor and assume a relatively large pupil size of 3 mm, whereas, the pupil typically will be only 1.5 to 2 mm under such viewing conditions.
+Of course, actual injuries will occur only at greater durations, since the exposure limits incorporate a large safety factor and assume a relatively large pupil size of 3 mm, whereas the pupil typically will be only 1.5 to 2 mm under such viewing conditions.

-The ISO 12312-2 standard for filters for direct observation of the Sun specifies the spectral transmittance properties of protective filters that are considered safe for viewing the uneclipsed or partially (including annularly) eclipsed Sun.
+The International Organization for Standardization (ISO) 12312-2 standard for filters for direct observation of the Sun (ISO 2015) specifies the spectral transmittance properties of protective filters that are considered safe for viewing the uneclipsed or partially (including annularly) eclipsed Sun.

-To provide an example for calculating a required attenuation factor, consider a staring duration of 1,000 seconds (~17 minutes).
-One would need an attenuation factor of (1,000 s)/(0.6 s) = 1,670, which would correspond to a neutral filter having a luminous transmittance of 0.06%.
-However, practice shows that one would find it very difficult to stare at the Sun with a filter transmitting 0.06% of the Sun's light.
+To provide an example for calculating a required attenuation factor, consider a staring duration of 1,000 seconds ($16\frac{2}{3}$ minutes) with the Sun overhead under ideal conditions.
+One would need an attenuation factor of (1,000 s)/(0.6 s) = 1,667, which would correspond to a neutral filter having a luminous transmittance of 100%/1,667 = 0.06%.
+However, practice shows that one would find it very difficult to stare at the Sun for more than a few seconds, let alone for 1,000 seconds, with a filter transmitting 0.06% of the Sun's light.
 Most observers would find a luminance of ~10 kcd m-2 as an upper value that could be comfortably viewed.
 Since the luminance of the overhead Sun is $1.6 \times 10^6 \text{ kcd m}^{-2}$ (Karandikar 1955) a minimum attenuation factor of 160,000 would be required for comfortable viewing (i.e., visual transmittance < 0.0006% at solar noon).
-Hence the filter transmittances in the ISO 12312-2 standard are far lower than required to prevent retinal injury (solar maculopathy).
-Since the luminance of the solar disk decreases with solar zenith angle, the comfortable luminous transmittance can be less than 0.00044%.
-Finally, at sunset, the solar disk is safe (though perhaps not comfortable) to view on the horizon without protection, as the blue light has been scattered out of the image (Sliney and Wolbarsht 1980, Okuno 2008).
+Hence the filter transmittances in the ISO 12312-2 standard are far lower than required to prevent retinal injury (solar retinopathy).
+Since the luminance of the solar disk decreases as the solar zenith angle increases, the comfortable luminous transmittance can be less than 0.00044%.
+Finally, at sunset, the solar disk is safe (though not necessarily comfortable) to view on the horizon without protection, as nearly all the blue light has been scattered out of the image (Sliney and Wolbarsht 1980, Okuno 2008).